arangodb/arangodb/CONTRIBUTING.md

 Contributing
 ============

-We welcome bug fixes and patches from 3rd party contributors.
+Hello, we're welcome to bug fixes and patches from 3rd party contributors.
 Please see the [Contributor Agreement](https://www.arangodb.com/community#contribute) for details.